Intellectual Property Patents: Everything You Need to Know

 The patent system was designed to promote innovation by allowing inventors to protect their hard-earned research.
 Information and technology can be transferred using the patent system.
 Inventors in developing countries, as well as small businesses, can find affordable attorneys for help with patent protection by participating in the Inventor Assistance Program.

 In developing countries, inventors can also access technology information and services that they need for their projects thanks to the Technology and Innovation Support Center (TISC) program.

 What is Intellectual Property?

 Anything that you create using your mind is considered intellectual property (IP).
 Common forms of IP include images used for commerce, literature, artistic works, and designs.

 You can secure your intellectual property with several types of legal protections, including patents and copyrights.
 These protections can help you earn money or recognition from your invention, and are meant to promote both the interest of creators and the public.

 If you need help with applying for intellectual property patents, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.